bootstarted/krok/README.md

 ### Reporting

-Reporting is a little bit trickier with `bayside`.
+Reporting is a little bit trickier with `krok`.
 The only official mechanism to detect changes is by using [redux's store subscription].

 ```javascript
 let state = null;